 Simply enter the Linux target name or IP address into the Host Name field and click the Open button (leave everything else at the default setting).
 Putty will start the connection and then prompt you for a Username and Password.
 Generally, there are two types of accounts for our purposes: the all-powerful administrator "root" account, and a general user account that can assume root privileges for a time.
 To log into the subject with the root account, type 'root' for the login, and enter the password when prompted.
 You will see the prompt change to a # sign.
 Given the power of the root account, it is more likely you will be using a general user account that will assume root privileges.
-The two possibilities for account by entering your login and password at the prompt.
+The two possibilities for accomplishing this with your user account are su and sudo but first you'll need to login with your user account by entering your login and password at the prompt.

-Once you are logged in, you recall copying the F-Response file to the /tmp directory.
+Once you are logged in, recall copying the F-Response file to the /tmp directory.
 You can change to this directory by typing the command "cd /tmp" and pressing enter.
-Because the file was copied locally, the executable file needs to be defined as an executable, which is done by the command: "chmod a+x <name of the file>".
+Because the file was copied locally, the executable file needs to be defined as an executable, which is done by the command: "chmod a+x < name of the file>".
 Now, to start F-Response: